phellipeandrade/rbac/README.md

 #### Contributions are welcome!

 1. Build RBAC
-  * Run `yarn install` to get the RBAC's dependencies
+  * Run `yarn install` to get RBAC's dependencies
   * Run `yarn build` to produce minified version of RBAC.

 2. Development mode
   * Having all the dependencies installed run `yarn dev`.
-This command will generate an non-minified version of your library and will run a watcher so you get the compilation on file change.
+This command will generate a non-minified version of your library and will run a watcher so you get the compilation on file change.

 3. Running the tests
   * Run `yarn test`